 Teams must apply to compete in this competition.
 Please send a one to two-page text description of the robotic assembly system that you will use to compete by June 31, 2021 to Yu Sun (yusun [at] mail.usf.edu (yusun[at]mail[dot]usf[dot]edu)).
 Include descriptions of your autonomous assembly strategies and robotic assembly system; robot manipulators, end effector technology, sensors used for perception, control software and any plans for incorporating the use of supplied CAD data.
 Solutions that rely primarily on teaching (also called lead through programming) are not recommended.
 Images and Videos that help describe your system and operating principles are encouraged, but not required.
 Also include shipping information for sending NTBs in the case that your team is selected as follows:

 City or Town:

 * It’s very important that a person’s name is included in the Attention field.

 Note: The organizers cannot guarantee the shipping times of the NTBs.
 Therefore, we have also included all sources and instructions for producing the practice board (pre-competition NTB) on the manufacturing track web site.

 In this remote format, each team’s competition run will be recorded by teams in their respective robot laboratory and viewed live using video conferencing by a remote judge.
 Each team is responsible for video recording their entire competition period and must send this video to the competition organizer.
-The locations of the task board and kit must be randomly defined using Velcro attachment points at the start of the competition under the supervision of the remote judge.
+The locations of the task board and kit must be randomly defined using Velcro attachment points and tape at the start of the competition under the supervision of the remote judge.
 Random board placement and part position changes are used to highly encourage the use of autonomous system designs.
 More detail is provided in the rules document below.